Hello! I'm Elena, a gardener, designer and DIY enthusiast with a love of simple and green life.

 Other organic mulches, like hay or leaves, can also be used.

 The above-ground roots system makes it necessary to keep a fresh layer of mulch around azaleas year around.
 The organic mulch will prevent the roots from drying out in summer and freezing in winter.
-Mulch also prevents the shrub from "heaving", a phenomenon that causes a plant with shallow roots to be heaved up and out of the soil through repeated cycles of freezing and thawing soil during winter months.
+Mulch also prevents the shrub from "heaving," a phenomenon that causes a plant with shallow roots to be heaved up and out of the soil through repeated cycles of freezing and thawing soil during winter months.

 Native to Japan, this attractive shrub will completely cover itself with blooms in spring.
 Although it’s an evergreen, you will have to look hard to see the tiny green leaves during bloom time.

-Azaleas are also well known for their toxicity.
-Centuries ago in middle Eastern countries, to receive a bouquet of azaleas blooms in a black vase was a death threat.
+Azaleas are also well-known for their toxicity.
+Centuries ago in Middle Eastern countries, to receive a bouquet of azaleas blooms in a black vase was a death threat.

 In its native country of Japan, there is a famous area known as Azalea Hill Park where the blooming shrub is celebrated each year with a flower festival.
-The famous park boats over half a million azalea shrubs and their springtime beauty is unrivaled.
+The famous park boasts over half a million azalea shrubs and their springtime beauty is unrivaled.

-Hong Kong, Korea and the United States also have a variety of spring festivals that celebrate the beautiful azalea shrub.
+Hong Kong, Korea, and the United States also have a variety of spring festivals that celebrate the beautiful azalea shrub.